vesuxyz/docs/docs/explore/rewards.md

 ### Which markets are eligible?

-As per February 6th 2025, the following markets on Vesu are eligible for DeFi Spring rewards:
+The following markets are eligible for DeFi Spring rewards:

 - STRK
 - xSTRK